 - Check for Certifications: IAPMO (UPC), ASME, CSA, and UL certifications indicate the tub has passed certain minimum standards.

 A Walk-in tub is not considered by Medicare to be a medically necessary piece of equipment, therefore, it is not a piece of equipment they will typically cover.
 If you can prove you truly cannot function without it, there is a slim chance that you might get some reimbursement for it from Medicare.
 In order to do so, you must have your doctor write a “Letter of Medical Necessity” stating why it is medically necessary.
 If you have Medicaid, you have a better chance of getting assistance in paying for a walk-in tub – this varies by state, however, so check with your Medicaid representative.

 Do Your Research!

-A walk-in tub is a big financial investment usually ranging from $5,000-$17,000 installed, so it is important to make sure you are confident in both the product and the company behind it.
+A walk-in tub is a big financial investment usually ranging from $5,000-$17,000 installed, so it is important to make sure you are confident in both the product and the company who manufactures it.
 Check the review and complaint history for both the manufacturer and the specific tub model you are interested in purchasing.
-Be aware that researching these tubs can be quite difficult because the accessible bathtub industry (i.e. sellers of walk-in tubs, slide-in tubs, and tubs with integrated bath lifts ) are notorious for having some dodgy review websites.
-We recommend educating yourself about some of the scams and shady practices going on in the accessible bathtub industry to help best ensure you don’t fall prey to them.
-To learn more click here.
+Be aware that researching these tubs can be quite difficult because the accessible bathtub industry (i.e. sellers of walk-in tubs, slide-in tubs, and tubs with integrated bath lifts ) are unfortunately notorious for having some dodgy review websites.

 The Homeability Advice™

-If you are truly captivated by the idea of buying one of the “classic-style” Walk-in Tubs, we recommend you read the following articles first:
+If you are truly captivated, however, by the idea of buying a classic-style Walk-in Tub with high walls fixed to both sides of the seat, we recommend to read the following articles first: